bradmatt275/wake-from-mqtt/README.md

    - Enable WOL in network adapter settings
    - Some devices may need "Magic Packet" specifically enabled

-2. **Network considerations**
+- **Network considerations**
   - The service must be on the same network segment as target devices
-   - For cross-VLAN scenarios, ensure WOL packets can traverse VLANs
+  - For cross-VLAN scenarios, ensure WOL packets can traverse VLANs (or deploy the container on the target VLAN)
-   - Use `network_mode: host` in Docker for best compatibility
+  - Use `network_mode: host` in Docker for best compatibility, or configure custom networks with proper routing

 ### Finding MAC Addresses